ChurchApps/FreeShowWeb/src/routes/docs/macos/+page.md

 :::steps

-!!!step title="Open"|description='Right-click on the .dmg file, and click "Open"' !!!
+!!!step title="Install"|description='Open the .dmg file' !!!
-!!!step title="Copy"|description='Drag "FreeShow" icon into "Applications" folder' !!!
+!!!step title="Copy"|description='Drag "FreeShow" icon into the "Applications" folder' !!!
 !!!step title="Open"|description='Go to "Applications", right-click on the FreeShow app, and click "Open"' !!!
-!!!step title="Prompt"|description='Click "Cancel", instead of "Move to Trash"' !!!
+!!!step title="Prompt"|description='If it says "Open", click it.
+If it says "Move to Trash", click "Cancel" and proceed' !!!
 !!!step title="Open"|description='Again, go to "Applications", right-click on the FreeShow app, and click "Open"' !!!